gcallah/PropArgs/README.md

 #### Environment
-PropArgs will read and add all the environment variables in program in which PropArgs is initialized.
+PropArgs will read and add all the environment variables in program in which PropArgs is initialized. (i.e. everything in os.environ)

 #### Property File